shanecjones1999/shanecjones1999.github.io/_posts/2024-07-26-deep-creek-2023-recap-email.markdown

 I hope this email finds all of you in good health and high spirits.
 I wanted to take a moment to share with you the wonderful weekend we had at Deep Creek Lake celebrating a beloved family tradition.

-Please enjoy a brief photo album from the trip here: <https://photos.app.goo.gl/CJ76ZXtuz2qM1HaBA>
+Please enjoy a brief photo album from the trip here: <https://photos.app.goo.gl/CJ76ZXtuz2qM1HaBA>\
+&nbsp;

 #### My favorite moments of the trip

 1. Observing Mitch's maritime mastery when he parked his boat next to ours at Cherry Creek.
 2. Cooking a pasta dinner with all of the cousins Sunday night.
-3. Enjoying the barbecue dinner on the deck prepared by Aunt Kerry, Uncle Chris, Aunt Diane, and Uncle Scott Saturday night.
+3. Enjoying the barbecue dinner on the deck prepared by Aunt Kerry, Uncle Chris, Aunt Diane, and Uncle Scott Saturday night.\
+&nbsp;

 #### Weekend winners